jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Intro/task.md

 Rust _infers_ how to capture `v`, and because `println!` only needs a reference to `v`, the closure tries to borrow `v`.
 However, there’s a problem: Rust can’t tell how long the spawned thread will run, so it doesn’t know if the reference to `v` will always be valid.

-Listing 16-4 provides a scenario that’s more likely to have a reference to `v` that won’t be valid:
+The next example provides a scenario that’s more likely to have a reference to `v` that won’t be valid:

 ```rust
     use std::thread;